Why can’t GMBill.com charge my card?

 Argh!
 Sorry about that. 😖

-GMBill.com partners with European Union merchant banks who are reliable, stable, robust and secure.
+GMBill.com partners with European Union merchant banks who are generally reliable, stable, robust and secure.

 When GMB receives an instruction from you to bill your card, our merchant bank – called the Acquiring bank – contacts your bank (who issued your credit card) – called the Issuing bank – and asks for their permission to make the charge.